 graph box income, over(inc_quint)

-An alternative way to use xtile is to define a categorical variable based on a continuous varialble with cutpoints that define the categories.
-As an example, we’ll use it to categorize age by decade.
+An alternative way to use xtile is to define a categorical variable based on a continuous variable with cutpoints that define the categories.
+As an example, we’ll use it to categorize age by decade (20s, 30s, etc.).

 For decades we want the cutpoints to be 9, 19, 29 up through 99 (recall that in the ACS 93 really means “93 or older”).
 You can do that with: